cardboard-iguana/cardboard-iguana.com/log/2022-03-28-itprotv-comptia-security-plus.md

 * Loop Detection: Interfaces are periodically probed using “loop packets”; if one of these packets makes it way back to the switch on a different port, then a loop exists and one of the ports is disabled.
 * DHCP Snooping: Monitors DHCP requests on ports, and blocks offer and acknowledgement packets coming from client (“untrusted”) ports (the idea here is that the DHCP server is part of the network infrastructure).

-ExamCram indicates that port security questions are likely to be on the Security+ exam.
+Exam Cram indicates that port security questions are likely to be on the Security+ exam.

 * [What is BPDU Guard and How to Configure BPDU Guard?](https://www.geeksforgeeks.org/what-is-bpdu-guard-and-how-to-configure-bpdu-guard/)
 * [DHCP Snooping](https://www.geeksforgeeks.org/dhcp-snooping/)